⏳ Estimated Reading Time: 6–7 minutes

 Listen.
 Write it down.
 Then use it.

-If someone tells you they value:
+If someone tells you how they feel most appreciated, respond accordingly:

 Once you know someone’s language, you’re responsible for how you respond.